IvanGilardoni/MD_analysis_oligomers/README.md

 ---

-## 🧬 Full Workflow (for reference only)
+## 🧬 Full workflow (for reference only)

 - [`importdata.ipynb`](my_notebooks/importdata.ipynb):
   Used to extract raw MD output from a **remote university network storage** and upload the data to Zenodo.
 Not runnable without access to that network.

 - [`importdata_structure.ipynb`](my_notebooks/importdata_structure.ipynb):
-  Used internally to generate C5 distances and hydrogen bond files from raw trajectories before uploading to Zenodo.
-Not intended for general use.
+  Used to extract raw MD output from a **remote university network storage**, compute C5 distances and Hydrogen bond files from raw trajectories, and upload these data to [`DATA_structures`](DATA_structures/).
+Not runnable without access to that network.

 - [`MD_analysis_complete.ipynb`](my_notebooks/MD_analysis_complete.ipynb):
-  A detailed, exploratory version of the analysis, using data before public release.
+  A detailed, exploratory version of the analysis.

 ---

-## 📄 Data Description: `DATA_structures/`
+## 📄 Data description: `DATA_structures/`

-This directory contains all you need for structural analysis:
+This directory contains all you need for structural analysis in [`MD_analysis.ipynb`](MD_analysis.ipynb):

 - `molname_distances_i.npy`
   → Numpy array of pairwise **C5–C5 distances** between nucleobases for subtrajectory `i` of oligomer `molname`